marcobn/PAOFLOW/README.md

  Utility to construct and operate on Hamiltonians from the Projections of DFT wfc on Atomic Orbital bases (PAO)

- Copyright 2016-2017 - Marco BUONGIORNO NARDELLI (mbn@unt.edu) - AFLOW.ORG consortium
+ Copyright 2016-2020 - Marco BUONGIORNO NARDELLI (mbn@unt.edu) - AFLOW.ORG consortium

- This package is part of AFLOW software.

- AFLOW is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ PAOFLOW is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of